MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/set-up-directory-synchronization.md

 - Federated authentication

-  Azure AD redirects the client computer requesting authentication to contact another identity provider.
+  Azure AD refers the client computer requesting authentication to another identity provider.

 See [Hybrid identities](plan-for-directory-synchronization.md) for more information.